LMCache/LMCache/README.md

 pip install -e .
 ```

+## Demos
+Feel free to try our docker-based demos yourself!
+All the demos are available [in this repo](https://github.com/LMCache/demo).

 ## Quickstart:

 **Prerequisites**: To run the quickstart demo, your server should have 1 GPU and the [docker environment](https://docs.docker.com/engine/install/) installed.